masataka-eth/AutoRename-forPython/README.md

     - Encoding must be "utf-8"
 4. Select rename folder
     - The folder where all the files to be renamed are located directly under
+    - Need to be in name sort order.
     - The same number of files as the namelist text must appear
 5. Select extension
      - other-> Enter the extension you wish to rename. (no comma)